 To my way of thinking, this musical macumba applies to a select few of Brazil’s star performers.
 And it’s generational.
 It belongs to those singer/songwriters that have purposefully defined Brazilian pop for the last 30 years.

 Who’s doing that today?
 Well, that’s another story.

-If Djavan were born in Rhode Island instead of Alagoas he’d probably be considered a crossover jazz singer (his music swings so naturally that Michael Bublé should take note).
+If Djavan were born in Rhode Island instead of Alagoas he’d probably be considered a crossover jazz singer.
+His music swings so naturally that Michael Bublé should take note.

-Perhaps it’s no surprise that jazz, rock and Brazilian pop mingle on the radio dial and in the bars, clubs and restaurants throughout Maceió.
+Perhaps it’s no surprise that jazz, rock, and Brazilian pop mingle on the radio dial and in the bars, clubs, and restaurants throughout Maceió.

 Two of my favorites?
 Trumpeter Marcio Montarroyos’s opening solo on ‘Cigano’ and Torcuato Mariano’s acoustic guitar riffs on ‘Linha Do Ecuador’.